iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/PDFs, PMFs.md

 PDFs: probability Density function
 PMFs: Probability Mass function
-rvs: Random Variables
+R.Vs: Random Variables

 ---
 ### **Intro**

-PDFs are used to model continuous rvs.
+1. PDFs are used to model continuous R.Vs.

-PMFs are used to model discrete rvs.
+2. PMFs are used to model discrete R.Vs.

-Both models the probability of observing some values for random variable.
+3. Both models the probability of observing some values for random variable.

 ---
 ### **PDF/PMF**